 The purpose of transcranial magnetic stimulation (TMS) is to overcome the effects of depression.
 TMS produces a response in over half of all cases and remission in less than half.
 The effects of treatment for TMS is thought to last about a year on average.

 Schedule a Treatment Today!

-For more information about the lasting effects of transcranial magnetic stimulation treatment in relation to depression, please call (973) 777-3711 or contact Prevention Clinics online.
+For more information about the lasting effects of transcranial magnetic stimulation treatment in relation to depression, please call (201) 806-6099 or contact Dr. M.T.
+Shahab online.